My names Pedro, I'm New Jersey born and raised and I'm not wired in the head quite right.

 I figured that was the important stuff to get out of the way.

 Other compulsions include growing plants; gardens or containers.
-Bonsai and Zen design are also an interest.

 Who am I?

-Well I've been described as the elder of the local punk rock scene.
+Friends have described as the elder of the local punk rock scene.

-Some of the friends I've known since graduating high school told me that I helped during rough time, sometimes just by being an example.
+Have told me that I helped during rough time, sometimes just by being an example.

 A friend who was extremely homophobic sent me a message on the day marriage equality was passed in NJ.
 He said I'd opened his eyes and ended with, "You're a good person."